run-ai/genv/_sources/usage/installation.rst.txt

 From Source
 ^^^^^^^^^^^
-If you are not using Conda, it is still super easy to get genv as everything you need is to clone its `repository <https://www.github.com/run-ai/genv>`__.
+If you are not using Conda, it is still super easy to get Genv as everything you need is to clone its `repository <https://www.github.com/run-ai/genv>`__.
 Your home directory is a great place to keep it:

 .. code-block:: shell